This post is also available in: हिन्दी (Hindi)

-So, if you are struggling to forgive, the first thing you do is to go to the Lord for help.
+So, if you are struggling to forgive those who have wronged you, the first thing you do is to go to the Lord for help.
 Ask the Lord to give you a clean new heart “Create in me a clean heart, O God; and renew a right spirit within me.”
 (Psalms 51:10).
 Jesus promised that any one that comes to him will certainly receive help “All that the Father giveth me shall come to me; and him that cometh to me I will in no wise cast out.”
 (John 6:37).
 God does the work for transformation in you “For it is God which worketh in you both to will and to do of his good pleasure.”
 (Philippians 2:13).

-After God, creates in you a new heart, forgiving others becomes easy.
+After God, creates in you a new heart, you’ll be able to forgive those who have wronged you.
 Then, you will follow Paul admonition “Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you.”
 (Ephesians 4:32).

-If God forgives us of so much, how can we refuse to forgive others of so little?
+If God forgives us of so much, how can we refuse to forgive those who have wronged us?
 Jesus’ parable in Matthew 18:23-35 is a powerful illustration of this truth.
 God promises that when we come to Him asking for forgiveness, He freely grants it “If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.”
 (1 John 1:9).

 In the same way that God’s forgiveness is limitless, the forgiveness we extend should know no limits “If thy brother trespass against thee, rebuke him; and if he repent, forgive him.
 And if he trespass against thee seven times in a day, and seven times in a day turn again to thee, saying, I repent; thou shalt forgive him.”
 (Luke 17:3-4).